GreenAiriva/blog/tr/posts/2025-07-16-Sehir-ici-Hava-Filtreleme.md

 Urban air purification is no longer a problem that can be solved by simply installing filters.
 No system that fails to address the source of pollution can succeed in the long run.
 DAC technologies are crucial for the global climate, but they offer no direct benefit to city air.

-While algae panels and ionization towers are aesthetically pleasing and locally beneficial, they remain limited in tackling gaseous pollutants.
+While Moss panels and ionization towers are aesthetically pleasing and locally beneficial, they remain limited in tackling gaseous pollutants.

 GreenAiriva sets a new standard in urban air purification through **multi-pollutant targeting**, **dynamic operation with real-time data**, **low energy consumption**, and **a modular design**.
 Of course, there are still challenges to overcome—especially the implementation of effective CO₂ adsorption, which remains a critical area of research.